Welcome to today's edition of the Rush 24-7 podcast.

 Thanks, Ronnie.

-I appreciate she was there.
+I appreciate it.

-Um and what are we I guess uh we stopped.
+I guess we stopped.

-In fact, I got an email from somebody who said uh I didn't see the panel, but it must have rocked because Maureen Dowd is just ripping it to shreds today.
+In fact, I got an email from somebody who said I didn't see the panel, but it must have rocked because Maureen Dowd is just ripping it to shreds today.

-I have high speed internet down in the Dominican Republic at Casa de Campo.
+I have high-speed internet down in the Dominican Republic at Casa de Campo.

-I got to interrupt this and I go read the piece.
+I got to interrupt this, and I go read the piece.

-And uh great time.
+And great time.

 I said, I cannot explain this to you.